id-bioinfo/TIPars/README.md

 ## toy test

 A small SARS-CoV-2 dataset with 1340 sequences is provided for a toy test.
-Due to GISAID's data sharing policy, the sequences downloaded from GISAID (https://www.gisaid.org/) are only provided Accession Numbers.
+Due to GISAID's data sharing policy, only Accession Numbers are provided for the sequences downloaded from GISAID (https://www.gisaid.org/).
 Any problems about the generation of the input data, please send email to tipars@d24h.hk.

 ```bash